NSW ABORTION BILL Clear and present danger to women's health

 It is a very important part of the pro-abortion agenda to shut down any dissent.

-If those supporting the Bill are truly concerned for women’s health and safety, why is there no provision for counselling or provision of full information on all the risks of abortion?

-There is no requirement that women be provided with full information of support services available and alternatives to abortion so they can make a truly informed choice.
+If those supporting the Bill are truly concerned for women’s health and safety, why is there no requirement for counselling or provision of full information on all the risks of abortion and support services available?
+And how can there be “informed consent” in the absence of counselling and full information of support services available being provided so a woman can make a truly informed choice?

 But most Australians want help for women.
 A 2005 survey of 1200 Australians by the Southern Cross Bioethics Centre showed that 98 per cent wanted women to be given information on the health risks of abortion; 99 per cent wanted access to counselling for women contemplating abortion; 86 per cent wanted independent counselling from someone independent of the abortion provider; 94 per cent wanted women contemplating abortion to be provided with information on alternatives and support services.